OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

 ---

-### 4) Deployment Media Node instance
+### 3) Media Nodes

+#### 3.1) Deployment

-Follow these steps to add as many Media Nodes as you need.
-First connect by ssh to Media Node instance, and move to `/opt` with the following command:
+Follow these steps to add one Media Nodes to the cluster.
+You can add as many Media Nodes as you want by repeating these instructions in different instances.

+Connect through SSH to the Media Node instance.
+The recommended folder to install the Media Node is **`/opt`**.
+Every other instruction in the documentation regarding on premises deployment assumes this installation path.

 ```bash
 cd /opt
 ```

-Execute the following command to download and run the installation script.
+Now execute the following command to download and run the installation script.

 <p style="text-align: start">
 <code id="code-2">curl https://s3-eu-west-1.amazonaws.com/aws.openvidu.io/install_media_node_latest.sh | bash</code>